jdi-docs/jdi-light/source/includes/_documentation.md

 **Modal** is a dialog box/popup window that is displayed on page.

 ####Modal Live demo
-Toggle a working <a style="font-weight: bold;" href="https://getbootstrap.com/docs/4.3/components/modal/#live-demo" target="_blank">modal demo</a>
-modal demo by clicking the button below.
+Toggle a working <a style="font-weight: bold;" href="https://getbootstrap.com/docs/4.3/components/modal/#live-demo" target="_blank">modal demo</a> by clicking the button below.
 It will slide down and fade in from the top of the page.

 ![Modal_Live_demo](../images/bootstrap/modal-live-demo.png)